 For my own part, too sensible of the misfortunes of others for my own happiness, and too pertinacious of the remembrance of my own [i.e. the death of his son Charles in 1778], I am rather in a situation to demand than to administer consolation.
 Adieu.
-God bless you, and believe me, dear Sir, your affectionate friend E. Darwin.
+God bless you, and believe me, dear Sir, your affectionate friend

-Ten years later he seems to have doubted much about the consolation to be derived from the letter of Sulpicius, for he writes (1790) to Edgeworth:
+Ten years later he seems to have doubted much about the consolation to be derived from the letter of Sulpicius, for he writes (1790) to Edgeworth:\

 I much condole with you on your late loss.
 I know how to feel for your misfortune.
 The little Tale you sent is a prodigy, written by so young a person, with such elegance of imagination.
-Not to procure happiness.
+Nil admirari may be a means to escape misery, but not to procure happiness.
 There is not much to be had in this world-we expect too much!
 I have had my loss also.
 The letter of Sulpicius to Cicero is fine eloquence, but comes not to the heart; it tugs, but does not draw the arrow.
 Pains and diseases of the mind are only cured by Time.
 Reason but skins the wound, which is perpetually liable to fester again.